Propagation properties and stability of dark solitons in weakly interacting Bose-Bose droplets: Conclusions

 \section{Conclusions}

 We have shown the basic properties of a single dark soliton in a weakly interacting Bose-Bose mixture.
 There are two types of solitons: standard and anomalous ones.
 The standard motionless solitons are black and they have a $\pi$-jump in the phase, whereas the motionless do not have a fully depleted density nor a phase jump.
 In the anomalous regime, the solitons have also a peculiar dispersion relation with a cusp and subbranch.
+We found there is a critical velocity of the solitons $\beta_{\rm cr}$, below which the solitons are unstable.
+The stability analysis plays a crucial role in the possible experimental realization of solitons in quantum droplets.
+First, the unstable solitons will be suppressed in a potential experiment.
+Second, it is an opportunity to study the instability mechanism.

 Our study disfavours the hypothesis that anomalous solitons are a beyond-LHY feature.
-Our observations~\cite{Kopycinski_2023a,Kopycinski_2023b} indicate it is the presence of a preferred equilibrium density $\rho_\mathrm{eq}$ which plays the key role in the existence of these objects.
+Our observations~\cite{Kopycinski_2023a,Kopycinski_2023b} are consistent with the condition for the presence of anomalous solitons~\cite{Berestycki_1983, Lin_2002}, where a preferred equilibrium density $\rho_\mathrm{eq}$ plays the key role in the existence of these objects.

-Most importantly, we show that this uncanny type of solitons can stably exist inside a quantum droplet.
-According to our numerical simulations, both anomalous grey and ultrawide motionless solitons might be experimentally observable in the droplets.
-Nevertheless, one has to remember that the phase-imprinting technique cannot be applied to obtain ultrawide solitons in quantum droplets.
-The widest solitons in the droplet regime are the motionless ones, which lack of the typical phase jump.
+Most importantly, we show that this uncanny type of solitons can exist inside a quantum droplet.
+According to our numerical simulations, the stable anomalous grey solitons might be experimentally observable in the droplets.

 A theoretical study of multiple-soliton systems is a natural way to extend our research, especially if it goes for two-soliton interactions.